 Federal Bureau of Prisons (BOP)

-Required qualifications: Applicants must have a J.D. degree, be an active member of the bar (any U.S. jurisdiction), and have at least one (1) year post-J.D. legal or other relevant experience.
+Interested applicants must have a J.D. degree, be an active member of the bar (any U.S. jurisdiction), and have at least 1 year post-J.D. legal or other relevant experience.

-Applicants must submit a cover letter highlighting relevant experience, resume, and a writing sample post marked by April 5, 2021, to:
+Applicants must submit a cover letter (highlighting relevant experience), resume and a writing sample by May 31, 2021, to:

 U.S. Department of Justice

 Federal Bureau of Prisons